inchworks/picinch/docs/index.md

 ## Limitations
 The following may be addressed in future updates:
-- Although support for video upload can be enabled, there is no limit on video size.
-There is also no support to convert videos to web formats (such as .mov to .mp4).
 - Support for competitions and judging is a work in progress.
-- HEIC format images are not supported.
+- HEIC images and HEVC videos are not supported.

 The following are unlikely to change:
 - Photos can be viewed individually without logging in, if their names can be guessed.